 This is the best vegan frosting recipe and can be used as a topping for your favorite recipes.
 Here are some of my favorite recipes to top with chocolate or even vegan vanilla frosting!

-My Vegan Chunky Monkey Cake requires vegan chocolate frosting for sure!
-These Vegan Chocolate Banana Brownies taste even better with a thin layer of chocolate icing.
-I find this dairy free chocolate frosting tastes amazing on my Vegan Vanilla Cake.
+My Vegan Chunky Monkey Cake requires easy vegan chocolate frosting for sure!
+These Vegan Chocolate Banana Brownies taste even better with a thin layer of dairy free chocolate icing.
+I find this dairy free chocolate frosting recipe tastes amazing on my Vegan Vanilla Cake.
 Vanilla and chocolate are so good together!